Bruce Onobrakpeya: Innovations

 Since 1966, as an experimental artist, Onobrakpeya has discovered, innovated and perfected several techniques both in printmaking and relief sculpture that are uniquely Nigerian.
 Generally, printmaking is a fine art process of producing pictures from a plate which the artist has previously created.
 Having conceived the idea, the artist then creates an image or images on a plate through any of the printmaking techniques.
 The images are then transferred onto a paper or any other surface by printing or embossing method.
 The advantage is that the artist can use one of such plates to produce as many copies of the artwork as required, sometimes giving them various colours.
 Onobrakpeya has increased the techniques tremendously.

 Bronzed lino Relief is a collage of used lino blocks with bronze colour patina.
 Onobrakpeya developed this relief technique in 1966 as a way of preserving used blocks which in themselves possess sculptural qualities.

 Plastocast Relief is a painted low-relief design that was cast with resin.
 The idea started as an extension of the bronzed lino relief.
 The used plastograph plates (like used lino blocks) have sculptural low relief effects which make them unique as art works.
 An attempt to retain the original used plates, and at the same time give collectors a chance to possesses and share the beauty of the original, led Onobrakpeya to develop a method of creating other original plates from existing used plates through the use of plaster of Paris.
 Sometimes, small plates with the same or similar themes are arranged together and cast to form a larger picture.
 A further development in plastocast relief is carving directly on abandoned or congealed plaster of Paris then applying resin on the cast and pulling out a positive.
 However, for a deep engraving on plaster of Paris to produce bold relief, depends on the nature of the plaster of Paris.
-This is known as plastocast plate.
+Thisis known as plastocast plate.
 It is painted or tinted plastocast plate that becomes a plastocast relief.